Alentejana

 The Alentejana is a cattle breed from Portugal that was the main breed raised for meat in Southern Portugal historically.
 The Alentejana breed has the protected geographical status of DOC (Denominação de Origem Controlada) from the European Commission.
 Genetics show that it contains DNA from Africa that may have arrived during the era the region was under Muslim control.
 It is closely related to the Spanish Retinta breed.

 The breed region is circumscribed almost exclusively to the Southern Portuguese Region of Alentejo, in both, High and Low Alentejo.

 The race is represented by rustic, energetic and gentle animals that in the recent past were used to work.

-Description

-Forehead - Slightly convex, especially in the transverse direction.

-Ears - Well set, horizontal and covered with long hairs on its inner surface.

-Eyes - The flower of the faces.

-Bevel - Slightly convex, or even straight, and well delineated.

-Faces - dry, leaving the muzzle posted.

-Muzzle - Developed, with mirror staining identical to that of other mucosal or slightly pigmented.

-Neck - In males, is thick, short, horizontal, provided with barb that extends to a large fold from the chin to the cilhadouro, with only a slight slowdown after last the throat area.
-In females, is much less thick, narrow upper lip and barb less developed.

-Withers - Medium in width and slightly protruding.